Khristina Chess

 Khristina Chess December 24, 2025

-Looking for an unforgettable collection of powerful YA books about abuse and relationship violence?
+Looking for an unforgettable collection of powerful YA novels about abuse and relationship violence?
 As an award-winning author and veteran blogger about issue-driven YA fiction, I know how powerful stories can open conversations about difficult topics, such as emotional abuse, possessiveness, and physical abuse in dating relationships.

 So discover your next great read for Teen Dating Violence Awareness and Prevention Month in the list below.
 Be warned!
 They portray characters whose romantic relationships escalate with extreme possessiveness, jealousy, manipulation, emotional and psychological abuse, and even physical assault.